penalara/engineInputGHCFile/schema-doc/ghc-definitions-freetimes-properties-lastminutesfreetimes-properties-preferreddays.md

 engineInputGHCSchema#/definitions/freeTimes/properties/lastMinutes/properties/preferredDays
 ```

-Number of preferred days when teacher should have the free interval at the end of the day.
+Preferred number of days on which the teacher should have the interval free at the end of the day. .

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |